Gonmora41/MLTracker/README.md

 ### Further improvements

-- Allow the user to input the links of the products they want when it starts instead of pre-loading it in the code.
 - Send you an email if the price drop below certain threshold
 - Track the percentage of the change in price